Westttttttt/West-Portfolio-OS_theme/README.md

 #### Points to keep that in mind!

 AnimatePresence only works when components are mounted or unmounted (i.e., added to or removed from the DOM).
 So if you're just toggling visibility with className="hidden", the component is still mounted — meaning AnimatePresence can't animate it.

+#### Obstacles (might be a little bit long 😅)
+At first, I tried implementing the drag functionality for apps using the onPointerDown event.
+As a result, the user could drag the app from anywhere — which is terrible UX.
+Typically, desktop apps only allow dragging from the top bar, right?
+But in my case, you could drag the app from literally anywhere 🤣.
+I thought, "Eh, not a big deal" (maybe I lacked visionary 😅) — until I started building the Paint 🖌️ app.
+The problem?
+When I tried drawing, it dragged the entire app window instead of letting me draw 😆.
+That had me rolling.

+##### How I fixed it:
+1. I added an isDraggable state to store a boolean.

+2. I added event listeners to the top bar of the app: onMouseEnter → triggers when the mouse enters the top bar zone. onMouseOut → triggers when the mouse leaves the top bar zone.

+5. Then I passed `drag={isDraggable}` to the motion.div, so now it only allows dragging when the mouse is over the top bar.